alecthibodeau/nona-ai/README.md

 - Write a paragraph about the sport of running.

 ### Future features

+- Formatting special characters: For complex, lengthy answers Gemini Nano sometimes wraps parts of the resulting text in asterisk characters as a variant of [Markdown](https://en.wikipedia.org/wiki/Markdown).
+I plan to add functionality that would format these as semantic HTML tags.

 - Designing for mobile: If and when Gemini Nano becomes available for browsers on all major mobile devices I'll be able to fully test Nona AI's interface with a mobile-first approach.
 In anticipation of mobile development the interface is already responsive for smaller viewport widths.
 Though there may currently be unintended UI issues when viewing Nona AI on a mobile device &mdash; in addition to the prompt functionality likely not working.